freeCodeCamp/freeCodeCamp/guide/english/miscellaneous/interview-questions-for-junior-front-end-web-developers/index.md

 3. What side projects have you been working on?
 4. Are there any languages or frameworks that you would like to learn in the future?
 How would you go about teaching yourself?
 Why did you pick those languages/frameworks?
 5. What are the most important skills and qualities that a junior front end developer should have?
+6. What is a recent technical challenge you experienced and how did you solve it?